 - You place the completed form and enclosures (such as a copy of your means of identification and a passport photo) in a sealed envelope and hand this to your employer or future employer.
 Thus the employer cannot access your form.

 - The AIVD carries out the security screening.

 - The AIVD will inform you in writing of the outcome no later than eight weeks after your form has been received.
 If it is not possible to complete the screening within this period, you will be informed accordingly.

-- If the screening does not provide good cause not to appoint you, the AIVD will issue a 'statement of no objection' to you and your employer.
+- If the screening does not provide good cause not to appoint you, we will issue a 'statement of no objection' to both you and your employer.

-- The AIVD can refuse or withdraw a ‘statement of no objection'.
+- The AIVD can refuse or withdraw a 'certificate of no objection'.
 In such cases, it will usually send out a notification that it intends to refuse or withdraw the VGB.
 You are allowed to respond to this notification or intent.
-The AIVD may review its decision and issue the ‘statement of no objection’ after all.
+We may review our decision and issue the ‘statement of no objection’ after all.
 If you receive a definite refusal or withdrawal, you can lodge an appeal against the decision with an appeal committee.
 If you do not agree with the committee’s decision, you can then appeal to the courts or the Council of State.